mattbriggs/pdf-link-checker/README.md

     The script will produce an "NA" rather than a response code for URIs that timeout after five seconds.
 The script will display the capture and display the error code in the terminal.

 5. When the script is done, it saves the result to the pathname an filename that you indicated.
 You can open the CSV in Microsoft Excel.

+## Run Pytest to validate returns

+From the script directory, run `pytest` to validate the code.
+The tests use the PDFs in the **data** folder.